merterbil-zz/ftx-be-challenge/README.md

 npm install
 ```

-Then, use the command below for copying .env file and fill the necessary information (FTX Api key and secret)
+Then, use the command below for copying .env.example to .env file and fill the necessary information in .env file (FTX Api key and secret)
 ```
 cp .env.example .env
 ```